nickrose/tsp_algo/README.md

 Dijkstra (https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
 for intermediate route finding.

-To get started, just just `interesting_paths.ipynb` in Jupyter notebook and execute the cells.
-The `tsp_solver.ipynb` has some examples of how to use the self-contained solver class `TSP` (in `algo.py`).
+To get started, just have a look at `interesting_paths.ipynb` in Jupyter notebook and execute the cells.
+The `tsp_solver.ipynb` has some examples of how to use the self-contained solver class `TSP` (in `tsp_project/algo.py`).

 As far as setup, first make sure to run `python setup.py develop` in the from the `tsp_algo` folder, this should attempt to install all required packages.
 Then try running the Jupyter notebook.